calypsonet/keyple-demo-ticketing/src/validation/README.md

 ## License

-This validation application is part of the Keyple Demo project and is licensed under the MIT License.
+This validation application is part of the Keyple Demo project and is licensed under the BSD 3-Clause License.